EstelleGvl/unknownhands/pages/USER_GUIDE.md

 **Q: Can I compare two manuscripts side-by-side?**
 A: In the Viewer, use split-screen mode.
 In Analytics, filter to your manuscripts and compare statistics.

+**Q: What is sentiment analysis in colophons?**
+A: Our sentiment analysis uses keyword matching to detect emotional tones in colophon texts.
+It identifies 6 categories (humility, pride, labor, religious, temporal, dedication) and shows which keywords were matched for transparency.

+**Q: How accurate is the colophon sentiment analysis?**
+A: The analysis is keyword-based and designed for exploratory research.
+It identifies potential emotional content but should be verified by reading the full colophon text.
+All matched keywords are displayed for transparency.

+**Q: What does 📝 and 📖 mean in the Multilingualism module?**
+A: 📝 indicates colophon language (the language of the scribe's note), while 📖 indicates text language (the language of the main content being copied).
+This distinction helps identify code-switching.

+**Q: How do I export a visualization for my publication?**
+A: Click the "Export" button on any visualization.
+It will download as a high-quality PNG (300 DPI) suitable for publication.
+Available for maps, timelines, networks, and all analytics charts.

+**Q: Can I see the raw colophon text?**
+A: Yes!
+Use the Colophon Analysis module's "Browse Colophons" tab.
+Each colophon shows both the original transcription and English translation, with copy-to-clipboard buttons for citation.

+**Q: Why do some colophons show as "Least Expressive"?**
+A: These are colophons with minimal emotional language, typically containing only factual information (names, dates, places).
+They represent a more neutral scribal voice compared to emotionally expressive colophons.

 ---